ionic-team/stencil-site/docs-md/basics/templating.md

 }
 ```

-An alternate syntax for this is to use
+An alternate syntax for this is to use the following:

 ```jsx
   handleClick(event: UIEvent) {